joinpursuit/Pursuit-Core-Web/full_stack_express/pern-one-to-many-1/README.md

 app.use("/reviews", reviewsController);
 ```

 Super!
 We now have two models with full CRUD.
-But how to we connect them?
+But how do we connect them?